 Since a single affine coupling layer leaves some dimensions (channels) of the random variable unchanged, such layers usually appear in pairs of two with their channels reversed so that the combined block transforms all channels.

 While there are more expressive flows, RNVP is still the most generally applicable because both sampling and evaluating probabilities of external samples is efficient.
-This is because all elements of SS and TT can be computed in parallel since all inputs z\vec z are available from the start. x\vec x therefore pops out in a single forward pass.
+This is because all elements of and can be computed in parallel since all inputs are available from the start. therefore pops out in a single forward pass.

 NICE